Herder Memorial Trophy: Condition #7

 Engraved plates with the names of the winning teams have been affixed to the base of the Herder Trophy since the late 1940s.
 Beginning in 1952, additional layers have been added to the trophy base as required to accommodate successive Herder Champion nameplates.

 Series format

-Over the history of the championship series, NAHA has dictated a number of series formats that included the winners of divisional, local league or island-wide league playoffs.The original series featured the eastern champions versus western champions.
+Over the history of the championship series, NAHA has dictated a number of series formats that included the winners of divisional, local league or island-wide league playoffs.
+The original series featured the eastern champions versus western champions.
 This format continued until 1962 when an island-wide Newfoundland Senior Hockey league was formed.
-The champions of the provincial leaque were awarded the Herder trophy until 1989 when the league was disbanded.
+The champions of the provincial league were awarded the Herder trophy until 1989 when the league was disbanded.
+Eastern league champions played for the Herder in 1990 and in 1991 there was no Herder Championship.

+Between 1991 and 2011, the format of the Herder finals reverted to a competition between the champions of local leagues.
+The eastern league champions played a western or central league champion in a finals series to decide the top provincial team who were awarded the Herder Trophy.

 On February 25, 2015, Hockey Newfoundland and Labrador approved a request by the Central West Senior Hockey League in which they asked to play for the historic Herder Trophy because it was the only operating Senior A hockey league registered in the province.

-Hockey Newfoundland and Labrador announced on March 10, 2022 that they will be awarding the Herder Memorial Trophy to the winner of the Avalon East Senior Hockey League finals.
+Hockey Newfoundland and Labrador announced on March 10, 2022, that they will be awarding the Herder Memorial Trophy to the winner of the Avalon East Senior Hockey League finals.

+For 2023, Hockey NL announced that the champion of the Avalon East Senior Hockey League will face-off against the champion of the West Coast Senior Hockey League in a seven-game series for the Herder Memorial Championship.